helgoboss/helgobox/doc/user-guide.md

 Sets the global automation mode override to the desired value if the incoming control value is greater than 0%, otherwise removes the override.

-- **Behavior:** Lets you decide between bypassing all envelopes or overriding with a specific automation mode.
+- **Behavior:** Lets you decide between not overriding anything, bypassing all envelopes or overriding with a specific automation mode.
 - **Mode:** Here you can pick the desired automation mode if *Behavior* is *Override*.

 ###### Project: Invoke REAPER action